Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/fast-negative-three-half.md

 ![Relative error after refining](../assets/RelativeErrorFInvSqRootAfterRefining.png)

-## The Fast Negative Three Half Algorithm
+## The fast negative three half algorithm

 The proposed method is inspired from the inverse square root method, described above.
 As far as the author's knowledge goes, it is the first time such a method was proposed.
 This is likely because $$x^{-3/2}$$ can also be found by first computing $$x^{-1/2}$$ using the fast inverse square root method, and then multiplying $$x^{-1/2}$$ with itself three times.
 A comparison of the fast negative three half algorithm exponent and the fast inverse square root algorithm followed by two multiplications to obtain a similar result is presented at the end of the section.